Git Stash

 You can choose to stash just a single file, a collection of files, or individual changes from within files: $ git stash -p or $ git stash --patch.

-RSpec tests are a must in the Ruby on Rails projects, but they might not be always complete.
+RSpec tests are a must in the Ruby on Rails projects, but they might not always be complete.
 Stash only the part that is ready to go!

 • Viewing stash diffs